 The cushioning disc has two parts: the inner gelatinous softcore and the tough outer ring.
 Herniated or slipped disc arises when this gelatinous softcore protrudes through the outer ring.
 This happens when the outer ring is either injured, weak or degenerated or defective.

-- The symptoms depend whether the location of disc herniation is in the low back, mid back or neck.
-Slip disc causes a debilitating pain and discomfort in the movement because it tends to compress the spinal nerve in the affected area along with numbness or weakness of surrounding arms or legs.
+- The symptoms depend on whether the location of disc herniation is in the low back, mid-back or neck.
+Slip disc causes debilitating pain and discomfort in the movement because it tends to compress the spinal nerve in the affected area along with numbness or weakness of surrounding arms or legs.
 Referred pain is also experienced along the course of that nerve.